The Wharton SBDC Program for Early Stage Entrepreneurs

 An early stage entrepreneur is beginning to build his/her business or has a deep commitment to starting one.
 He/she is interested in understanding what it takes to be a successful entrepreneur, how to conceptualize the details of a product idea, how to write an effective business plan, and how to compare the various options for financing.

-The Wharton SBDC Program for Early Stage Entrepreneurs begins with the First Step.
+First Step.
 This one session workshop is perfect for those who feel they need to learn more about building the foundation for a successful, sustainable business.
+It is highly recommended that you attend our First Step workshop in addition to receiving no-cost consulting.

 - Please visit the calendar of upcoming sessions for a full description and to register for First Step.